abhiwebdev202/Databricks-FMCG-Project/README.md

 The pipeline is designed using Databricks notebooks and PySpark, with Delta Lake providing ACID transactions, schema enforcement, and efficient storage for reliable data processing.

-Please refer the **Problem Statement and Solution.txt** file to check the real world scenario used for this project.
+Please refer the **Problem Statement and Solution.txt** file to check out the real world scenario used for this project.

 ---